joshproehl/miscdotfiles/README.md

 Needs to be installed before this can be bootstrapped:
 * Git - To get this, plus submodules.
 * Ruby (LibYAML) - For Rake
-* Python2 - (For YouCompleteMe bootstraping)
 * ZSH - Because it's the shell
-* CMake - For YouCompleteMe's install script

 For (Arch) linux:
 * Xmonad and xmonad contrib - For XMonad